rapid7/insightconnect-plugins/plugins/jira/help.md

 # Description

 [Jira](https://www.atlassian.com/software/jira) is an issue tracking product developed by Atlassian that allows teams to plan, track, and release great software.
 This plugin uses the [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/) to programmatically manage and create issues and users.
-The Jira plugin supports cloud and on-premise versions of Jira Software, Jira Server, and Jira ServiceDesk products from Atlassian
+The Jira plugin supports cloud and on-premise versions of Jira Software, Jira Server, and Jira ServiceDesk products from Atlassian.
+Please note only Jira cloud is supported on ICON cloud

 # Key Features